vishal8881/delta-demo/README.md

 # delta-demo
-This is  the delta demo class
+This is  the delta demo class.